brenoalexandre0/AM2022.1_GestureClasifier/README.md

 # AM2022.1_GestureClasifier
-- Machine Learning Project, from the first semester of 2022, tutored by Prof. Dr. Fabrício Braz, at UnB.
+- A Machine Learning Project, from the first semester of 2022, tutored by Prof. Dr. Fabrício Braz, at UnB.
 - Model identifies hand gestures in an image
 - Model trained using HaGRID, with a smaller database, as it is originally extensive
 - The database images was cut using bounding box, given that by doing it, a better accuracy can be achieved